core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 # Introduction

-This memo defines application/multipart-core, an application-independent media-type that can be used to combine representations of different media types into a single CoAP {{-coap}} message-body with minimal framing overhead, each along with a CoAP Content-Format identifier.
+This memo defines application/multipart-core, an application-independent media-type that can be used to combine representations of zero or more different media types into a single CoAP {{-coap}} message-body with minimal framing overhead, each along with a CoAP Content-Format identifier.